1args/Monitorium/README.md

 - Own navigation service
 - Splitting into separate styles

 The project contains an example of clean architecture through the use of modern, relevant solutions.
+MainWindow is used as the main window.
+Pages are represented by UserControl elements

 Added nuget packages:
 - Microsoft.Extensions.DependencyInjection